 Dukascopy is a virtual bank account in Switzerland.
 Apart from banking services, it offers cryptocurrency trading, investments and online trading to its customers.
 It has a multicurrency account supporting 23 different currencies.
 With Dukascopy, you to purchase blockchain-based crypto assets.
 You can also open a non EU resident account and withdraw cash in local currency.

 With fintech platforms like Payoneer, B2B transactions have gone global but businesses can still get paid in their local currencies.
-As such, virtual banking has become the one-stop shop for faster payments, greater flexibility, especially with the MasterCard/VISA, and lower transaction fees.
+As such, European online bank account has become the one-stop shop for faster payments, greater flexibility, especially with the MasterCard/VISA, and lower transaction fees.

 For freelancers, virtual banking has become the platform on which they earn their bread and butter, whether working on content mills like Upwork, crowdsourcing marketplace such as Amazon Turk or doing other forms of independent contract jobs such as translation and transcription.